 Our next stop was the Audubon Butterfly Garden and Insectarium.
 This was highly recommended by many parent bloggers who had taken their children to New Orleans.
 I’m going to have to go against the grain and say it’s not really worth it though.
 It’s very expensive (though they do have a military discount which we were thankful for) and honestly MOSTLY insects with the butterfly garden being small and at the very end.
 It may be worth it if you have a child who is VERY into insects though and over the age of 6.

-The night before we had received the sad news that the pool at The Roosevelt was being renovated (this was not on their website and I really wish it had been.
-If you have a child, you know a pool is essential in their minds).
-So we checked out early and headed to the Le Meridian.
+The night before we had received the sad news that the pool at The Roosevelt was being renovated (it looks like it’s going to be gorgeous so I look forward to visiting again to enjoy it!).
+If you have a child, you know a pool is essential in their minds; so we checked out early and headed to the Le Meridian.
 If you follow along on my Instagram, you know this is when the unfortunate incident involving my iPhone and an elevator shaft took place.
 Yikes.
 This was a pretty stressful hiccup in our trip, but the INCREDIBLE staff at Le Meridian were so kind and helpful and helped me retrieve my phone!
 Seriously I have never had hotel staff go as far above and beyond as they did and I have written reviews everywhere I can think to!
 If you’re considering a Nola trip, look into staying with them!
-Their hotel is new, modern, clean and just far enough away from Bourbon street to be relaxing.
+Their hotel is new, modern, clean and just far enough away from Bourbon street to be relaxing, but close enough to walk anywhere you need to be.

 Saige and I enjoyed the rest of our day in their heated rooftop pool and ended it with dinner at Mother’s which is just across the street from Le Meridean.
 Seriously the best gumbo I’ve everrrrrr had and we got a beef dish called The Debris that was to die for.
 NOT the healthiest meal of the trip probably but so worth it!